Whitelee Windfarm on the outskirts of Glasgow (Photo: Danny Lawson/PA Wire)

 So what can we do?

-We reached out to a handful of scientists, policy experts, writers and activists to ask: “If you could require America to do just one thing — any one thing — to combat climate change in 2014, what would it be?”
+We reached out to a handful of scientists, policy experts, writers and activists to ask: “If you could require America to do just one thing — any one thing — to combat climate change this year, what would it be?”
 Here’s what they said:

 Change How We Eat